 Pros and Cons of Climbing the Bugaboos

-The Bugaboos are a 482-meter-long (300-mile) range in the Purcell Mountains, located near Golden in the southeast corner of British Columbia, and they are truly stunning.
-Not only does the terrain offer some of the best crack climbing in the world, it will make you feel like a professional photographer.
+The Bugaboos are a 482-meter (300-mile) range in the Purcell Mountains, located near Golden in the southeast corner of British Columbia.
+They’re truly stunning.
+Not only does the terrain offer some of the best crack climbing in the world, the landscape will make you feel like a professional photographer.
 Talk about photogenic.
 Once you’ve made the steep approach up to the Kain Hut, the surrounding features welcome you to pull out your iPhone or Nikon.

 The Bugaboos are Jimmy Chin and pro climber approved

-Almost six years ago, my buddies and I were getting ready to set up camp on the glacier not far from the East Creek Basin in the Bugaboos in B.C.
+Almost six years ago, my buddies and I were ready to set up camp on the glacier in the East Creek Basin in the Bugaboos in B.C.
 We saw a helicopter swirl down and land where we were about to take a lunch break.
 A guy jumps out, North Face bags in hand, and apologizes for the noise.
 He turned out to be the professional climber Jimmy Chin.
-If you’re unfamiliar, Chin’s a professional climber and skier and also happens to be an incredible photographer and Academy Award-winning director.
+If you’re unfamiliar, Chin’s a professional climber and skier who also happens to be an incredible photographer and Academy Award-winning director.
 Soon after, the entire North Face team follows, including fellow climbing icons Conrad Anker, Alex Honnold and Rob Frost.

 The best Bugaboos climbing season is summer